sidgupta234/xkcd-comic-fetcher/README.md

 # XKCD Comic Fetcher

 ## Introduction
 Who doesn't love Xkcd comics?
 They are the most relatable and quirky comics I have come across wrt programming and linguistics.
 While there are 2500+ of them, won't it be nice to fetch a comic relevant to a scenario and share it with friends?
-That is exactly what I came up with today.
+That is exactly what I came up with.

 Give a keyword, and get the xkcd comic in response.
 Hope you like it as much as I enjoyed making it!